huntdatacenter/docs/docs/administer-science/scientific-access/README.md

 # Scientific access

-**This page provides a guide for scientific centers and groups that want to enable HUNT Cloud resources for their data scientists.**
+**This page describes required agreements for scientific centers and groups that want to enable HUNT Cloud resources for their scientists and data explorers.**

 ::: tip Cut to the chase

-[Click here](#order-scientific-access) to jump directly to the service orders that need to be in place before you can onboard your scientists to HUNT Cloud.
+[Contact us](/contact) to order your scientific access to HUNT Cloud.
+We will guide you through the necessary agreements.

 :::